 High rates of PPI use, especially in CO-HCFA-CDI patients, raise concerns about its prolonged role as a CDI risk factor even after discontinuation.

-When stratified by infection classification, community-onset healthcare facility-associated CDI (CO-HCFA-CDI) cases (n=8) were older (median age 80.5 vs. 22 years) and more likely to be female (75% vs 40%) than community-associated CDI (CA-CDI) cases (n=5).
-Disease severity skewed higher in the CO-HCFA group, with 63% presenting with moderate infection and none with severe disease, compared to 20% severe cases in the CA-CDI group.
+When stratified by infection classification, community-onset health care facility–associated CDI (CO-HCFA-CDI) cases (n = 8) were in older people (median age, 80.5 vs 22 years) and more likely to affect females (75% vs 40%) than community-associated CDI (CA-CDI) cases (n = 5).
+Disease severity skewed higher in the CO-HCFA group, with 63% presenting with moderate infection and none with severe disease, compared with 20% severe cases in the CA-CDI group.

-A notable risk factor was proton pump inhibitor (PPI) use, reported in 75% of CO-HCFA-CDI patients versus only 20% in the CA-CDI group.
-Given the known long-term association between PPIs and CDI, even up to a year post-discontinuation, this disparity raises ongoing concerns about outpatient PPI overuse and residual infection risk, particularly among older adults with prior healthcare exposure.
+A notable risk factor was proton pump inhibitor (PPI) use, reported in 75% of patients with CO-HCFA-CDI vs only 20% in the CA-CDI group.
+Given the known long-term association between PPIs and CDI, even up to a year post discontinuation, this disparity raises ongoing concerns about outpatient PPI overuse and residual infection risk, particularly among older adults with prior health care exposure.

 Reference